JohnGrime/BarcodeCache/README.md

 Here, we see that parameters controlling the database can be provided, along with controls for the [Zeroconf](http://www.zeroconf.org) registration.

 Also present is a `key` option; this specified an [Alma](https://exlibrisgroup.com/products/alma-library-services-platform/) access key.
-If provided, the local server will call out to the Alma server where a request is unable to be serviced by the local cache.
-The resultant data is cached, and returned to the user.
+If provided, the local server will call out to the external Alma server where a request is unable to be serviced by the local cache.
+The resultant data is then stored in the cache, and returned to the user.

 ## Example client component